-- 3.34 Option 1 would result in an increase in the density of development, particularly within Cambridge.
+- 3.35 Option 1 would result in an increase in the density of development, particularly within Cambridge.
 There are already a large number of services and facilities in Cambridge; therefore new development is more likely to be in close proximity to these.
 However, an increase in the density of the city could place increased strain and pressure on these services and facilities, as they may not have capacity to accommodate the additional growth, reducing people's overall accessibility to them.
-Option 1 is therefore expected to have a mixed significant positive and minor negative effect against this objective. - 3.35 Option 2 would see the creation of new homes and jobs in extensions on the edge of Cambridge, which is likely to result in provision of new services and facilities, although the range of services and facilities provided at particular development locations will likely depend on the size of the extension.
-Smaller extensions may provide a more limited range of services and would benefit from existing services and facilities in the city, but, as with Option 1, could lead to existing facilities become over-capacity, or may not be well located to existing services and facilities.
-As such, Option 2 is expected to have a mixed significant positive and minor negative effect with uncertainty. - 3.36 The creation of new settlements as set out in Option 3 provides an opportunity for significant new infrastructure to be delivered, such as schools, health facilities, local centres and green spaces, but it would be starting from scratch.
+Option 1 is therefore expected to have a mixed significant positive and minor negative effect against this objective. - 3.36 Option 2 is of sufficient scale to be able to provide a mixed development incorporating a good range of services and facilities.
+It also has good accessibility to the city and nearby suburbs (e.g. Cherry Hinton), where additional services and facilities are located.
+Therefore, Option 2 is expected to have a significant positive effect against this objective. - 3.37 Option 3 would see the creation of new homes and jobs in extensions on the edge of Cambridge, which is likely to result in provision of new services and facilities, although the range of services and facilities provided at particular development locations will likely depend on the size of the extension.
+Smaller extensions may provide a more limited range of services and would benefit from existing services and facilities in the city, but, as with Option 1, could lead to existing facilities becoming over-capacity, or may not be well located to existing services and facilities.
+As such, Option 3 is expected to have a mixed significant positive and minor negative effect with uncertainty. - 3.38 The creation of new settlements as set out in Option 4 provides an opportunity for significant new infrastructure to be delivered, such as schools, health facilities, local centres and green spaces, but it would be starting from scratch.
 The creation of new settlements would also likely require supporting transport infrastructure that connected it to Cambridge, which would require large-scale investment and time to implement.
 Phasing of the delivery of services and facilities would require significant up-front investment if they are to meet the needs of residents in the early years of development, which could lead to challenges in terms of deliverability.
-Overall, Option 3 is likely to have a significant positive and minor negative effect but with uncertainty. - 3.37 Option 4 would result in an increase in development at villages across Greater Cambridge.
-This increase would support existing services and facilities at these villages, but could also place increased pressure on them, as they may not have capacity to accommodate the additional growth, reducing people's overall accessibility to them in the long-run.
+Overall, Option 4 is likely to have a significant positive and minor negative effect but with uncertainty. - 3.39 Option 5 would result in an increase in development at villages across Greater Cambridge.
+This increase would support existing services and facilities at these villages, but could also place increased pressure on them, as they may not have capacity to accommodate the additional growth, reducing people's overall

+- accessibility to them in the long-run.
 Indeed, villages are likely to have a more limited range of facilities than the city centre or new settlements.
-Therefore, Option 4 is expected to have a mixed minor positive and significant negative effect against this objective. - 3.38 Option 5 would result in development along key public transport corridors.
+Therefore, Option 5 is expected to have a mixed minor positive and significant negative effect against this objective. - 3.40 Option 6 would result in development along key public transport corridors.
 This development could have good access to services and facilities elsewhere, due to their proximity to public transport hubs.
 There is a risk that this option could lead to dispersed services and facilities along the public transport corridors, or services and facilities that are not within easy walking distance.
-Therefore, Option 5 is expected to have a mixed minor positive and minor negative effect against this objective.
+Therefore, Option 6 is expected to have a mixed minor positive and minor negative effect against this objective.